nemomobile-ux/nemomobile-ux.github.io/_posts/2022-12-01-advent-of-code.md

 the GStreamer pipeline and capture Full HD video using the Pinephone and Nemo.
 Can you rise to the challenge and save Christmas for the elves?

+## 16 – Swipe in the loop to cheer Rudolph the reindeer

+Rudolph the reindeer has always been passionate about improving the user experience, and he spends his free time tinkering with the Nemomobile operating system, trying to find ways to make it more intuitive and user-friendly.
+One of his favorite features was the ability to swipe on the home screen in both directions, but recently this feature stopped working and Rudolph is devastated.
+He refuses to light up his nose, which is a crucial part of his navigation system, until the issue is fixed.

+The other reindeer are concerned about Rudolph and try to cheer him up, but nothing seems to work.
+They decide to brainstorm and come up with a solution to fix the issue with the swiping feature on the home screen.
+They believe that if they can get this feature working again, it will help Rudolph feel better and be able to focus on his navigation duties.
+You can help with fixing the issue.
+There were already [some drafts](https://github.com/nemomobile-ux/main/issues/27) of the fix, but it wasn’t working correctly on the phone.